ulixee/platform/datastore/docs/basics/passthrough-runner.md

 ## Constructor

-### new PassthroughRunner _(functionComponents, ...plugins[])_ {#constructor}
+### new PassthroughRunner _(runnerComponents, ...plugins[])_ {#constructor}

 Creates a new PassthroughRunner instance.

 #### **Arguments**:

-functionComponents `object`:
+runnerComponents `object`:

 - remoteRunner `string`.
 Required remoteRunner to run.
 This string must start with the name of the `remoteDatastores` key as defined in [Datastore.remoteDatastores](./datastore.md#remote-datastores).
 - upcharge `number`.
 Optional microgons to add to the PassthroughRunner pricing.
 Defaults to 0.
-- onRequest `function`(context: [RunnerContext](./function-context.md)): `Promise<any>`.
+- onRequest `function`(context: [RunnerContext](./runner-context.md)): `Promise<any>`.
 Optional function that contains any logic you wish to perform "before" the `remote` Runner is called.
 This allows you to modify input, or enhance information using a Hero browser (if a plugin is used).
-- onResponse `function`(context: [RunnerContext](./function-context.md)): `Promise<any>`.
+- onResponse `function`(context: [RunnerContext](./runner-context.md)): `Promise<any>`.
 Optional function that contains any logic you wish to perform "after" the `remote` Runner has been called.
 The context includes:
   - stream `ResultsIterable`.
 An AsyncIterable object that can resolve each Output as it is emitted, or simply await the final result.
 - schema `IRunnerSchema`.
-Optional [schema](../advanced/function-schemas.md) defining the type-checked input and output parameters for the function.
+Optional [schema](../advanced/runner-schemas.md) defining the type-checked input and output parameters for the function.
 This schema can be different than the remote function if conversion or manipulation will be performed on the underlying data.

 The second argument is a list of zero or more plugins.